Best Loans On Maternity Leave (2026)

 Check Your Credit Score

-With a regular source of income, your risk as a borrower will increase.
+Without a regular source of income, your risk as a borrower will increase.
 To help offset some of that risk, consider improving your credit as much as you can before applying for a loan.
 High credit scores indicate that you’ve been a responsible borrower who paid their debts on time.
+If your credit is low, you may still qualify through bad credit loans from alternative lenders, though raising your score first can improve your rate.
 If you’re not sure what your credit score is, you can check it for free through Compare Hub.

 Find An Alternative Lender

 If you’re looking to take out a loan while you’re off work with your newborn, your best bet is to apply directly with an alternative online lender.
 Ideally, you should apply for a loan before you leave work, as being employed can strengthen your loan application.
-That said, alternative lenders often accept other sources of income besides a traditional salary.
+That said, alternative lenders often accept other sources of income besides a traditional salary, which is why they are usually the ones offering loans for people who are not currently working.

 Provide Proof Of Income